Iceberg Orders Tracker

 Until recently, exchanges (and CME in particular) when an Iceberg got executed, market data contained trade size that exceeds the available size in the order book.
-This allowed to spot such events and to mark the excess of the trade size as an execution of potential Iceberg order as shown in the diagram:
+This allowed to spot such events and to mark the excess of the trade size as the execution of potential Iceberg order as shown in the diagram:

-The markers on Bookmap chart showed how much of the potential Iceberg order was executed.
+The markers on the Bookmap chart showed how much of the potential Iceberg order was executed.
 However, this algorithm isn't reliable anymore because the sequence of events in market data has changed.

 Ideal or Native detection algorithm